mlvlab/HOI_Attribute_Det/README.md

 #### V-COCO
 First clone the repository of V-COCO from [here](https://github.com/s-gupta/v-coco), and then follow the instruction to generate the file `instances_vcoco_all_2014.json`.
 Next, download the prior file `prior.pickle` from [here](https://drive.google.com/drive/folders/10uuzvMUCVVv95-xAZg5KS94QXm7QXZW4).
 Place the files and make directories as follows.

+#### VAW
+The images can be downloaded from the [Visual Genome](https://visualgenome.org/) website, and annotation files can be downloaded from the [GoogleDrive](https://drive.google.com/drive/folders/1ASQWFCUg3u3ebO8fexRc5mW6nv6l9eGa?usp=sharing).
+Place the files as follows.

 ```
 neubla_hoi_att
  |─ data